tangym27/TangyBahanna/README.md

 Michelle Tang\
 Hanna Yang

+## currently on v1
+After the explorer steps on a stepping stone, it will be replaced by a "+".

 ## statement of problem
 what is the Boolean value of the statement “it is possible to get from the starting position to treasure?”